KdotJPG/Simple-Biome-Blending/README.md

 - No opportunity for performance enhancement where it is certain only one biome is in range of the blending kernel.
 - Included biome placement is for demonstration and does not attempt to avoid certain biomes bordering others (e.g. a desert and a snowy tundra).

+### Possible future improvements

+- Try large biome-indexed array instead of list, to build up biome weights.
+- Look into and apply articles on optimized gaussian blur.
+- Account for the fact that most cells in a row are the same (closed form solution for sum of successive kernel values?)

 ### Image

 ![Demo Image](images/demo.png?raw=true)